-Joinery is the non-structural use of wood, such as windows, doors, cladding boards, skirting boards, door linings, staircases and architraves.
-It also includes decking components such as decking boards, handrails and banisters, as well as solar shading.
-Joinery is known as 'internal' for applications inside a building and 'external' when exposed to the weather.
+Joinery is the non-structural use of wood and includes windows, doors, cladding boards, skirting boards, door linings, staircases and architraves.
+It also includes decking components such as decking boards, handrails and banisters, as well as less common items such as timber fins for solar shading.
+Joinery is known as ‘internal’ for applications inside a building and ‘external’ when situated outdoors.

-This Wood Information Sheet (WIS) introduces a number of concepts important to joinery including the related British Standards and the importance of specifying timber which has been supplied and stored at the correct moisture level and installed in conditions which will maintain it at that level.
+This Wood Information Sheet (WIS) introduces a number of concepts important to joinery including the related British Standards and the importance of specifying timber which has been supplied and stored at the correct moisture level and installed in conditions which will maintain it at the correct level.

 - Introduction to BS EN 942